xitu/gold-miner/TODO1/mvvm-rxswift-on-ios-part-1.md

 ![Compare of design patterns ( from NSLondon )](https://cdn-images-1.medium.com/max/3664/1*wRnW_Qb2Q0rPTjbqQ96dhQ.png)

-All of these design patterns have its own advantages and disadvantages but in the end, each of them makes our code cleaner, simpler and easier to read.This article focuses on **MVVM,** which I hope you’d realize the reason at the end of part 2 .
+All of these design patterns have its own advantages and disadvantages but in the end, each of them makes our code cleaner, simpler and easier to read.This article focuses on **MVVM,** which I hope you’d realize the reason at the end of [part 2](https://github.com/xitu/gold-miner/blob/master/TODO1/practical-mvvm-rxswift.md).

 So let's take a brief look at MVC and then we proceed to MVVM